 Vik – Where To Stay In Iceland for Northern Lights

 When the timing is right, the Northern Lights can be seen from all over Iceland, even in Reykjavik!
-You could also be unlucky and not see them at all during your stay in Iceland in the dead of winter.
-That said, those wanting to know where to stay in Iceland in November, December, and the other darker months to see the Northern Lights should choose Vik.
-It’s a town on the southern coast of Iceland around 180 km from Reykjavik that isn’t huge but still has a few amenities.
+On the other hand, you could also be unlucky and not see them at all during your stay in Iceland in the dead of winter.

 Where to Stay in Vik Iceland